alexandrenm/Geospatial-Visualisation-with-R/README.md

 ## Description

-It is showing possibilities and processes using Essex crime data, rather a final project about crime (which is likely to become another repository).
+It is showing possibilities and processes, using Essex crime data, rather a final project about crime (which is likely to become another repository).

 ## Getting Started